Calvinverse/resource.documents.dashboard/README.md

 This repository contains the scripts and tools to create a VM image with an installation of Kibana

-This repository contains the source code for the Resource-Documents.Storage image which contains an instance of the [Kibana](https://www.elastic.co/products/kibana) UI.
+This repository contains the source code for the resource-documents.storage image which contains an instance of the [Kibana](https://www.elastic.co/products/kibana) UI.

 ## Image